jv13/WIE-blog-template-su2016/README.md

-# Blank-Template-WIEsu2016
+# Blog-Template-WIEsu2016
 ## Author: Jen Vitrano

 ###Description:

-Blank Template for Summer 2016
+Blog Template

+WordPress template to be used for blog site